pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ## Flattened window function

-If we have a window function that aggregates to a `list` like we did above with the following expression:
+If we have a window function that aggregates to a `list` like the example above with the following expression:

+`pl.col("Name").sort_by(pl.col("Speed")).head(3).list().over("Type 1")`

+This still works, but that
-`pl.col("Name").sort_by(pl.col("Speed")).head(3).list().over("Type 1")` we could just leave it like that, but that would give us a column type `List` which is often not what we want (and it increases our memory usage a lot!).
+would give us a column type `List` which might not be what we want (this would significantly increase our memory usage!).

 Instead we could `flatten`.
-This just turns our 2D list into a 1D array and projects that array/column back to our DataFrame.
+This just turns our 2D list into a 1D array and projects that array/column back to our `DataFrame`.
-This is very fast, because the reshape is often free and adding the column back the the original DataFrame is also a lot cheaper, because we don't require a join like in a normal window function.
+This is very fast because the reshape is often free, and adding the column back the the original `DataFrame` is also a lot cheaper (since we don't require a join like in a normal window function).

-For this operation to make sense however, it is important that the columns used in `over([..])` are sorted!
+However, for this operation to make sense, it is important that the columns used in `over([..])` are sorted!